LIa15/NatProNet/model_and_dataset1/data/protein_feature/README.md

-Additionally, there are three files: `protein_CTriad.pkl`, `protein_DPC.pkl`, and `protein_AAC.pkl`.
+There are three files: `protein_CTriad.pkl`, `protein_DPC.pkl`, and `protein_AAC.pkl`.
 These files store the features of proteins in our dataset.
 The format is a Python dictionary, where the key represents the UniProt ID, and the value contains the feature values.